-Tickets can be purchased online at Eurostar.com.
+Tickets can be purchased online at Oui.sncf.
 Be sure to search for a return trip, rather than two one way journeys, as the prices for one way tickets can be much more expensive.

-When using Eurostar.com to find tickets and schedules, enter “London” as the “From” location and “Disneyland Resort” as the arrival location, choosing the first suggestions that come up.
+When using Oui.sncf to find tickets and schedules, search for “London St Pancras” as the “From” location and “Disney” as the arrival location, choosing the first suggestions that come up.

 The most rapid itinerary would be a departure from London at 09:10 and a return train from Disneyland at 18:02, both of which are direct trains.

-After selecting your itinerary on Eurostar.com you’ll be asked to choose a method to receive your tickets: either by mail or through automated ticket collection machines at St Pancras station.
-In general I’d recommend you choose mail delivery to avoid any lineup or ticket collection machine headaches at the station.
-There is no charge for having your tickets sent by Royal Mail.
+After selecting your itinerary on Oui.sncf you’ll be asked to choose a method to receive your tickets: either by mail or through automated ticket collection machines at St Pancras station.
+In general I’d recommend mail delivery to avoid any lineup or ticket collection machine headaches at the departure station.
+There is a small 2.25£ fee for having your tickets sent by Royal Mail.
 Picking up tickets at the departure station (St Pancras) is free if you don’t mind getting to the station a bit earlier to use the self-service ticket machines.
 A six letter reference code will be given to you when you complete your online ticket purchase.
 This code will be needed to collect your tickets from the automated ticket machines at St. Pancras train station.

 For ticket collection via the automated machines, you must use the credit card used to make the purchase, and the booking reference number will be requested (sent to you via a confirmation email after completing your online ticket purchase).